Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 The overall decoding procedure is illustrated in Fig.~\ref{fig:decoding_process}.
 At the beginning of decoding, the high-level parameters are parsed from the bitstream to obtain, for example, the total number of coded blobs $N_k$, where $k \in \{\text{boundary blob}, \text{inner blob}\}$.
 A counter $i_k$ is maintained to track the number of decoded blobs of each type.
 The decoding process continues until all blobs have been reconstructed, i.e., until $i_k = N_k$ for each blob type.

-To decode an individual blob, the decoder first parses the starting position of the contour and the corresponding label index, followed by a chain coding mode flag.
+To decode an individual blob, the decoder first parses the position of the blob and obtains the starting position of the contour, followed by a chain coding mode flag.
 If the flag indicates the use of the proposed ECC method, the decoder parses the chain code symbols and reconstructs the blob contour using the context-adaptive chain coding process.
-Otherwise, when the flag indicates the fallback mode, the decoder parses the chain code symbols using a conventional chain coding method, such as the three-orthogonal chain code (3OT), and reconstructs the blob accordingly.
+Otherwise, when the flag indicates the fallback mode, the decoder parses the chain code symbols using the other chain coding method, three-orthogonal chain code (3OT) based context coding.
 For both cases, the complete skip mode is available.
+Finally, the decoder parses the label index of the blob, removing label index candidates attached to the contour to save bitrate.

 After decoding the contour, the corresponding semantic region is reconstructed and the associated label information is applied.
 This procedure is repeated for each blob until the complete semantic map is reconstructed identically to the original input.